greggman/webgl-memory/README.md

    WebGL-memory does not report this difference because it's up to the implementation.
 Further, unlike the texture issue above there is nothing an app can do.
-Forunately such buffers are usually a small percent of the data used by most WebGL apps.
+Fortunately such buffers are usually a small percent of the data used by most WebGL apps.

 ## Example: